Which city is cheaper, Madrid or Tokyo?

 Tokyo is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-You'll find museums and nightlife around the compact big city of Madrid.
+You'll find museums and nightlife around the friendly big city of Madrid.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.